agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 # Built-In Integrity Check and Troubleshooting Features

+Bulk URL Formatter contains features that enable users to assess the integrity of results and troubleshoot any issues that might arise.

 Attributes that may be of interest to the user include:

 1) known_shorteners: contains the list of shorteners used to filter for shortened URLs